ZluskeN/ZSN_waverespawn_example.Stratis/Readme.md

 [west, 4, -1, true, west] remoteExec ["zsn_fnc_waverespawn", 2];

-Is the line used to call the script, it contains six params;
+Is the line used to call the script, it contains five params;

 - Side: the side to use wave respawn, default is West.